Rajesh Gangwar: Protests

-Hunger strike in Delhi against Damini rape case
+Hunger strike in Delhi

-Gangwar travelled to Delhi on 24 December 2012 and went on hunger strike as he considered the Government was not taking enough action on the Delhi rape case of Vasant Vihar.
+Gangwar travelled to Delhi on 24 December 2012 and went on hunger strike to protest the Government not taking enough action on the Delhi rape case.
+He and a 40-year-old farmer named Babu Singh, as well as other protesters and helpers, experienced extreme cold during the protest.
+The hunger strikers demanded the death sentence for those accused of the crime.
 On receiving medical advice he gave up the strike on 6 January after being hospitalized.

 Hunger strike in Bareilly

 After his daughter was murdered on 5 November 2014 he sat on hunger strike for 11 days.

 Padayatra against corruption and unemployment

 Gangwar started his padayatra on 26 May 2013 from Bareilly.
 He travelled more than 250 km in 11 days to raise attention to corruption and unemployment in India.
 He reached Delhi on 5 June 2013 via Rampur, Moradabad and Ghaziabad.
 After reaching Delhi, he went to Raj Ghat to pray to Mahatma Gandhi then walked around the Parliament and came to Jantar Mantar, Delhi.